wpilibsuite/frc-docs/source/docs/software/can-devices/power-distribution-panel.rst

 Note: it is not necessary to create a PowerDistributionPanel object unless you need to read values from it.
 The board will work and supply power on all the channels even if the object is never created.

-.. warning:: To work with the current versions of C++ and Java WPILib, the CAN ID for the PDP *must* be 0.
+.. warning:: To enable voltage and current logging in the Driver Station, the CAN ID for the PDP *must* be 0.

 Reading the Bus Voltage
 -----------------------